Understanding PTSD: When the Past Won’t Stay in the Past

 Feeling hopeless about the future

-When a traumatic event happens, the brain’s amygdala (the fear centre) goes into high alert, activating the fight, flight, or freeze response.
-Normally, the prefrontal cortex (the rational part of the brain) helps regulate the amygdala, allowing us to process the experience and move forward.
+When a traumatic event happens, the brain's amygdala, which is the fear centre, goes into high alert and activates the fight, flight, or freeze response.
+Normally, the prefrontal cortex (the rational, thinking part of the brain) helps regulate the amygdala, allowing us to process the experience and move forward.

-But in PTSD, the prefrontal cortex loses control, and the amygdala remains hyperactive.
+But in PTSD, the prefrontal cortex loses some of that regulating power, and the amygdala stays hyperactive.
 This is why people with PTSD often feel trapped in the past, even when they are safe in the present.

-Brain imaging studies confirm these changes.
-Research has shown that people with PTSD have:
+Brain imaging studies have confirmed these changes.
+People with PTSD typically show:

-A weakened prefrontal cortex, reducing their ability to calm themselves down.
+A weakened prefrontal cortex, reducing their ability to self-soothe

+One of the ways I explain PTSD to my clients is through what I call the linen cupboard metaphor.
 Imagine your brain is a well-organised linen cupboard.
-When an event happens, your brain processes it, folds it neatly, and places it on the right shelf.
+When an ordinary event happens, your brain processes it, folds it neatly, and places it on the right shelf.
+Easy.

-But trauma is different.
-Instead of being neatly folded and stored away, it is shoved into the cupboard in a chaotic mess—unprocessed, tangled, and overflowing.
+Trauma is different.
+Instead of being neatly folded and stored away, it gets shoved into the cupboard in a chaotic mess.
+Unprocessed.
+Tangled.
+Overflowing.

-Now, every time you walk past that cupboard, the door flies open unexpectedly, and everything spills out.
-The memories, emotions, and physical sensations of the trauma come flooding back—completely uninvited.
+Now, every time you walk past that cupboard, the door flies open unexpectedly and everything spills out.
+The memories, emotions, and physical sensations of the trauma come flooding back, completely uninvited.
+A smell.
+A song.
+A tone of voice.
+Any little thing can swing that door open.

 1. Trauma-Focused Cognitive Behavioural Therapy (TF-CBT)